Shirley Clarke: Short films

 Clarke studied filmmaking with Hans Richter at the City College of New York after making In Paris Parks (1954).
 In 1955, she became a member of the Independent Filmmakers of America and was part of a circle of independent filmmakers in Greenwich Village such as Maya Deren, Stan Brakhage, Jonas Mekas, and Lionel Rogosin.

 In A Moment in Love, Clarke used abstract line and color to capture pure dance.
 Clarke's film Bridges Go-Round (1958) is a major example of abstract expressionism in film, with two alternative soundtracks, one with electronic music by Louis and Bebe Barron and the other is jazz orientated and was created by Teo Macero.
 She used the camera to create a sense of motion while filming inanimate structures.
+She was also involved with films produced by the US Information Agency for the 1958 Brussels World Exposition.

 She received an Academy Award nomination for Skyscraper (1959) with two other documentary filmmakers.
 Mainly shot in 1958, the short film captures the construction of 666 Fifth Avenue that began in 1957.
 The 20-minute film includes shots of the Roxy Theatre which was demolished the year Skyscraper was released.
 In 1959, it won the Golden Gate Award at the San Francisco International Film Festival.

 A Scary Time (1960), showing poverty and disease among children in Third World nations, was produced by UNICEF in consultation with Thorold Dickinson.
 It features music by Peggy Glanville-Hicks.